payini/TypeScriptInBlazor/README.md

 ## Demos

 In the following demo we will create a Blazor application and I will show you how to use TypeScript in it.
+I followed some of the demos out there on the Internet, but some of them seem to be missing important steps.
+So, as we build this demo, I will deliberately make some common mistakes, so I can show you how to troubleshoot the process and interpret the errors.

+>:blue_book: I will identify the mistakes with notes with the bomb emoji :bomb:.

 ### Create a Blazor Server Application